 What is a Breathalyzer, and What Does It Do?

 Blood alcohol content can be measured either through lab work or through what is called a Breathalyzer, or breath alcohol test.
-The Breathalyzer is a device that was originally created in the 1950s.
-Today, the word is often used in reference to various devices that perform the same function.
+Scientists originally created the Breathalyzer in the 1950s.
+Today, the word often references various devices that perform the same function.
 Unlike blood tests, a Breathalyzer measures the amount of alcohol that is in a person’s breath.
 When blown into, the device measures and provides an estimate of the individual’s BAC.

 What Is a Legal BAC?